 Audit Committee.
 Our audit committee consists of Mr. Changqing Ye, Mr. John Jinshu Zhang and Mr. Mei-Wei Cheng.
 Mr. Changqing Ye is the chairman of our audit committee.
 We have determined that Mr. Changqing Ye, Mr. John Jinshu Zhang and Mr. Mei-Wei Cheng satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules and Rule 10A-3 under the Exchange Act.
 We have determined that Mr. Changqing Ye qualifies as an "audit committee financial expert."
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things: